 - Sometimes when there is a large position (more than 1% of the total holdings), there can be a partial exit.
 The attempt here is avoid a possibility that our analysis may not be right and the stock could still have upside.
 The attempt is to not rush into big decisions fast that way even if errors are made they are small.

 Our objective is to beat the market (NIFTY) in the long run.
 Out target is to build your portfolio over 36 to 60 months.
 You will have reasonably representative portfolio after making 18 to 24 monthly investments.
 18 months is a reasonable time frame for you to have a serious review of your investments.
-You should expect some of the investments to do better than NIFTY and some to do worse, overall you should expect your portfolio to do better than NIFTY.
+You should expect some of the investments to do better than NIFTY and some to do worse.

 Reviewing your portfolio performance

-Our investment objective is to try and beat NIFTY and statistically NIFTY is expected to beat the bank rate in the long run.
-Although our hurdle rate (minimum return to be generated before fees are assessed) is the post-tax bank fixed deposit rate, equity investments are best assessed with market as the benchmark.
+Our investment objective is to genereate alpha.
+We use two benchmarks to review the portfolio performance 1) post-tax bank fixed deposit rate and 2) NIFTY.
+Equity investments are best assessed with market as the benchmark.
 You should consider your portfolio performance to be ok as long as it is beating NIFTY return, even if the portfolio and NIFTY does not beat the bank rate.
 Here is how we would categorize performance:

 - Unsatisfactory: If your portfolio is losing to bank return and NIFTY return after investing for 18 to 24 months.